ksrinreddy/styled-components-basics-practice/README.old.md

 # passed props and adding attributes

 ex. adding type='submit' on button by passing as props, by using attrs constructor or props function.

+# styled components support for animations

+setup animations using keyframes from styled components.